kovidgoyal/calibre/manual/customize.rst

 action, you would first look in the built-in resources folder and see that the relevant file is :file:`resources/images/remove_books.png`.
-Assuming you have an alternate icon in PNG format called :file:`my_remove_books.png` you would save it in the configuration directory as :file:`resources/images/remove_books.png`.
+Assuming you have an alternate icon in PNG format called :file:`my_remove_books.png` you would save it in the configuration folder as :file:`resources/images/remove_books.png`.
 All the icons used by the calibre user interface are in :file:`resources/images` and its sub-folders.